Want ideas for improving employee engagement? Look no further than your employees.

 Your employees, of course!
 Ok, so it can be more complicated than that.
 Ideally, all of your employees should have the opportunity to participate.
 Each group should have no more than 10-12 employees to ensure that everyone has the opportunity to speak.

 The best organizations encourage individual departments, teams, or locations to create their own employee engagement action plans and thus conduct their own employee focus groups.
 In addition, senior leaders can recruit for focus group participants to focus on specific topics for organization-wide action plans.

 Uncover ideas for improving employee engagement by holding your own focus groups.

 Who runs an employee focus group?

-The focus group moderator is a critical role, and those taking it on should be well trained on how to run the group and handle difficult situations (See our focus group guide for help.)
-The moderator should be someone who the team respects and looks to as a leader, but not necessarily be the group’s manager.
+The focus group moderator is a critical role, and those taking it on should be well-trained on how to run the group and handle difficult situations (See our focus group guide for help.)
+The moderator should be someone whom the team respects and looks to as a leader, but not necessarily be the group’s manager.
 In fact, sometimes it’s valuable to exclude managers from their team’s focus group, so employees feel like they can speak more freely.

 When should I conduct an employee focus group?

 Timing is dependent on how quickly you receive access to your employee survey results.
 Ideally, within one to two months after your survey closes, your leadership team will have reviewed survey results, shared findings with employees, met to discuss next steps, and rolled out reports to individual teams.
 At this time, employee focus groups should begin.
 These aren’t one-and-done activities.
 Let the group drive itself, deciding if it needs to meet more than once and what its next steps are.
 A regular cadence of activity, such as focus groups, updates on progress, and pulse surveys will keep your organization on the path to improving employee engagement.

 How do employee focus groups improve employee engagement?